 An employer posting construction workers to Belgium is obliged to obtain a professional identity card for construction and public works employees, ConstruBadge for short, for each of them.
 This document was created in order to counteract illegal employment in construction industry and public works.
 It’s also a control tool.
-Indeed, in the event of an inspection, an employee is obliged to show ConstruBadge to the controlling authorities, and the barcode on the Card helps to quickly indetify the worker.
+Indeed, in the event of an inspection, an employee is obliged to show the Card to the controlling authorities, and the barcode on the document helps to quickly indetify the worker.

 (more…)Germany isn’t the only country with a holiday pay fund.
 A similar institution operates in Austria.
 Its purpose is to protect the interests and holiday rights of workers in the construction sector.
 Due to the fact that both employees directly hired in Austria and those posted to this country are subject to the building fund, we will tell you how the Austrian holiday pay fund functions and what claims workers are entitled to.